PandaFood/M7011E_EnergySystem/docs/TIMEREPORT_GUSTAV.md

 20-01-10 | 2h | Set price via Manager Control Panel, update styles
 20-01-11 | 3h | Calculate when a blackout occurs, tweaking styles
 20-01-12 | 1h | Show in the manager when a user have a blackout.
-Update flash messages 20-01-12 | 1h | Fix small broken stuff
+Update flash messages 20-01-12 | 4h | Fix small broken stuff, wrote on report 20-01-13 | 1h | Wrote on report
-20-01-14 | 3h | Add slider for changing user battery percentage, update user settings page 20-01-15 | 5h | Allow manager to ban a prosumer from selling to the market, fix routing, allow manager to see a users dashboard, fix admin check
+20-01-14 | 6h | Add slider for changing user battery percentage, update user settings page, wrote on report 20-01-15 | 6h | Allow manager to ban a prosumer from selling to the market, fix routing, allow manager to see a users dashboard, fix admin check, wrote report
+20-01-17 | 3h | Wrote on report